guzmonne/dynamodb-graph/README.md

   });
 ```

+Take into account that the `type` value declared on the node is not necessary and won't be taken into consideration when this function is called.

 Both functions allow to set a limit on how much items you want.
 Just set the `limit` configuration value to some number.

 ```javascript